cjneely10/MetaSanity/README.md

 ## About

-**MetaSanity** is a wrapper-script for genome/metagenome evaluation tasks.
+**MetaSanity v1.1** is a wrapper-script for genome/metagenome evaluation tasks.
 This script will run common evaluation and annotation programs and create a `BioMetaDB` project with the integrated results.

 This wrapper script was built using the `luigi` Python package.